Cuba visa, passport and money advice

 Credit and debit cards

-Cuba has a large cash culture, but in recent years ATMs have become more common (if still unreliable) and can be found in most of the major cities and tourist hotspots.
+Cuba has a large cash culture, but one of the safety measures for Covid-19 is to avoid cash where possible and some vendors will therefore only accept card payment.
+However, this is not the case throughout the country and it is still worth having cash with you, particularly in areas outside of the larger cities.
+In recent years ATMs have become more common (if still unreliable) and can be found in most of the major cities and tourist hotspots.
 Visa, Euro and Mastercard are widely accepted, but US card issuers like American Express and Diners’ Club are still blocked.
 You should check with your card issuer to ensure it can be used in Cuba.
 There is normally a commission for using a credit card at around 3% for both purchases and cash withdrawals.
 The British embassy in Cuba is regularly contacted by travellers who are stranded in Cuba without cash.
-Some travellers automatically assume that they can use their debit/bank cards everywhere.
-Unfortunately, this isn’t the case, yet.